an-sh/chat-service/README.md

 client to a server.
 Server will send back a socket.io ack reply with (error, data) arguments.
 - Class: `ChatService` - is a server instance.
-- Class: `Room` - represents a room.
-- Class: `User` - represents an user.

 Look in the test directory, for socket.io-client messages, server setup and hooks usage.